johrmohr/Personal-Website/README.md

 built by me

-with astro, cursor, and claude
+with astro, cursor, claude, and codex